 Since the Bootle font is used quite often for Beatles tribute bands, I thought it would make a great example how fonts translate into a 3D logo and some of the preparation work involved.

-When using the text function in a vector based program such as Adobe illustrator, Corel Draw or a 3D application, these programs place vertex points at various locations along the outline of the text connected by lines known as splines.
+When using the text function in a vector based program such as Adobe illustrator or a 3D application, these programs place vertex points at various locations along the outline of the text connected by lines known as splines.

 When designing for print, web or video these points are not an issue for output.
 It's when you use these vector files for 3D is where you can have problems and the clean-up work begins.

-As you can see in this first example, the program placed it's vertex points where it thought they needed to be to create the text.
+In this first example, the program placed it's vertex points where it thought they needed to be to create the text:

-After identifying the offending points I go back to the outline level and edit and/or delete any points that cause the missing faces or errors on the sides.
+After identifying the offending points they must be edited and/or deleted that cause the missing faces or errors on the sides.

-The final product after making the necessary point corrections.
-Note the smoothing along the rounded sides.
+The final product with smooth edges after making the necessary point corrections.